Implant-retained dentures are dentures that are attached to dental implants.

 Dentures made on-site

-First, you’ll need an initial consultation with your dentist to see if you’re a viable candidate for implant-supported dentures.
+First, you’ll need an initial consultation with your dentist to see if you’re a viable candidate for implant-retained dentures.

 Most people can have dental implants, but some health problems or habits may prevent you from doing so.
 Examples include being a heavy smoker – or having untreated diabetes or certain cancers.
 You must also have adequate bone density.
 However, if bone tissue is limited, a bone graft may remedy your situation.